Henson Cargill

-Henson Cargill (February 5, 1941 – March 24, 2007) was an American country music singer best known for the socially controversial 1968 Country No. 1 hit "Skip a Rope".
+Henson Cargill (February 5, 1941 – March 24, 2007) was an American country music singer best known for the socially controversial 1968 country number-one hit "Skip a Rope".
 His music career began in Oklahoma in clubs around Oklahoma City and Tulsa.
 He earned national recognition after getting a Nashville producer to agree to produce "Skip a Rope".

-Cargill had a number of Top 20 hits including "Row Row Row" (1968), "None of My Business", and "The Most Uncomplicated Goodbye I Ever Heard" (1970).
-Later hits included "Some Old California Memory" and "Silence on the Line".
+Cargill had a number of Top-20 hits, including "Row Row Row" (1968), "None of My Business", and "The Most Uncomplicated Goodbye I Ever Heard" (1970).
+His later hits included "Some Old California Memory" and "Silence on the Line".
 He also had a television show and performed for many years in Reno and Las Vegas.

 Early life

-Cargill was born in Oklahoma City, United States.
-His family was active in politics and raised bison on a ranch outside Oklahoma City, where his grandfather, O. A. Cargill, served as mayor in the 1920s.
+Cargill was born in Oklahoma City; his family was active in politics and raised bison on a ranch outside Oklahoma City, where his grandfather, O. A. Cargill, served as mayor in the 1920s.
 Cargill graduated from Northwest Classen High School.
 Marrying his high school sweetheart, Marta, he moved to Fort Collins, Colorado, in the early 1960s to study veterinary medicine at Colorado State University.
 Returning to Oklahoma City, he worked as a court clerk, private investigator, and deputy sheriff.